Rack Attack is a Rack middleware developed at Kickstarter that can be used to throttle endpoints and temporarily ban bad actors.

 Another use case for Rack Attack is to mitigate risk on potential endpoints that may be abused by bad actors.

-Recently an engineer identified an endpoint that could be used in a malicious to determine if a particular email address has a corresponding user in the system.
+Recently an engineer identified an endpoint that could be used maliciously to determine if a particular email address was in the system.

-Armed with that knowledge, brute force login attempts could be conducted.
+Armed with knowledge about the email address a brute force login attempt could be conducted.

-To mitigate that risk, we can configure a temporary ban based on identifying a pattern of bad behavior, using the IP address, endpoint, request time, and setting up some parameters.
+To mitigate that risk we can configured a temporary ban based on identifying a pattern of bad behavior using the IP address, endpoint, request time, and some parameters.

-POST requests in 2 minutes to this endpoint, ban the IP address for 15 minutes.
+POST requests in 2 minutes to this endpoint to create a ban of the IP address for 15 minutes.

 Rack::Attack::Allow2Ban.filter(ip, :maxretry => 50, :findtime => 2.minute, :bantime => 15.minutes) do req.path.match(/\/api\/manage\/foos\/\d+\/bars/) && req.post? end

-Now that this endpoint has some protections on it, we can sleep a little easier.
+Now that this endpoint has some protections on it we can help ensure the overall resiliency of the system.